JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 - If there are `>= (len diffs - 2)` failures, try removing the first two numbers.

 Im adding this since i check if all diffs are increasing or decreasing by comparing with the first diff.
 If the first diff is the outlier in increasing or decreasing my impl would count the rest of the diffs as failing.
-I need the `-2` since if the second number is the orignal list is whats causing the sadness its possible the first 2 diffs are good but the rest fail.
+I need the `-2` since if the second number is the original list is whats causing the sadness its possible the first 2 diffs are good but the rest fail.

 So with that sorta weird logic here is an updated `isSafe` func for part 2 (i just copied a new one)